dmjtsh/huawei_course/7-differentiator/README.md

 ![Tree String Example](tree_str.png)

-Then after the read of the tree, we are free to use our algorithm
+Then after the read of the tree, differentiator executes an algorithm
 ### Algorithm:
 The entire program is based on one recursive algorithm.
 Recursively transforming every node in the exact way we will get differentiated function tree in the end.
 So what are these transformations?
 ### Examples of transformation: